daswass/ha-podcast-index/README.md

 1. **"Failed to connect to PodcastIndex API"**

    - Verify your API credentials are correctly set in secrets.yaml
-   - Check that the podcast feed URL is valid and accessible
+   - Check that the search term is valid
    - Ensure your internet connection is working

 2. **"PodcastIndex API credentials not found in secrets.yaml"**